 Remember, gratitude isn’t about dismissing heavier emotions.
 In my eyes, that’s toxic positivity and actually damages our well-being more than anything.

 So, my next tip is to acknowledge that no human being is positive 100% of the time.
-And instead of running away from the discomfort of those heavy feelings, what if we could thank the emotions that show up (because they have innate wisdom for us)?
-What if we could use those emotions as our personal compass to create more reasons to be grateful for?
+Instead of running away from the discomfort of those heavy feelings, what if we could thank the emotions that show up (because they have innate wisdom for us)?
+What if we could use those emotions as our personal compass to create more reasons to be grateful?

 But how do we face these uncomfortable feelings?